 What are Pardons?

-If you’re looking to get a Canadian pardon, there are a few things you should know.
+If you’re looking to get a pardons Canada criminal record suspension, there are a few things you should know.
 In Canada, pardons are not a form of forgiveness.
 Furthermore, the granting of a pardon does not imply that the crime did not occur or that the accused was wrongly convicted.
 Rather, pardons are recognition that the recipients have been of good conduct and that previous criminal history should no longer reflect negatively on them.

-By seeking a Canadian pardon application you are indicating that criminal behaviour is no longer a part of your life.
+By seeking a pardons Canada application you are indicating that criminal behaviour is no longer a part of your life.
 By receiving a pardon you are given the chance to have your criminal record set apart from active criminal records.

 For more information: